deepasharma04332-sketch/Finance-tracker/README.md

 Dashboard showing total income, total expense, and savings for whichever month you pick Pie chart for expense breakdown by category
-Line chart comparing income vs expense over the last 6 months Default categories (Salary, Food, Rent, etc.) get created automatically when you sign up, so you're not starting from a blank slate
+Line chart comparing income vs expense over the last 6 months Default categories (Salary, Food, Rent, etc.) get created automatically when you sign up, so you're not starting from a blank slate.

 Tech stack-------!